-Authority Issues Raised Proposed Resolution DEA Meeting (17 August 2009): Reports needed to clearly describe the need (i.e. motivation) and desirability (i.e. most suitable siting for infrastructure).
-Project motivation provided in Section2 and selection of infrastructure locations discussed in Section 6 . • All relevant authorities needed to be regarded as I&APs, and should receive copies of the draft Scoping and EIA Reports.
+Authority Issues Raised Response / Proposed Resolution DEA Meeting (17 August 2009): Reports needed to clearly describe the need (i.e. motivation) and desirability (i.e. most suitable siting for infrastructure).
+Project motivation provided in Section2 and selection of infrastructure locations discussed in Section 6 .
+All relevant authorities needed to be regarded as I&APs, and should receive copies of the draft Scoping and EIA Reports.
 Requested a list of the authorities and representatives who received a copy of the reports.
 40-day review period had to be granted for Interested and Affected Parties to review the draft reports.
-Draft reports provided to - DEA; DEDET; DMR; DWA (Regional Office); SAHRA; Department of Agriculture; Waterberg District Municipality; Lephalale Local Municipality. • Any draft reports that undergo substantial amendments need to again be placed in the public domain for 30 days before it is submitted to DEA.
+Draft reports provided to - DEA; DEDET; DMR; DWA (Regional Office); SAHRA; Department of Agriculture; Waterberg District Municipality; Lephalale Local Municipality.
+Any draft reports that undergo substantial amendments need to again be placed in the public domain for 30 days before it is submitted to DEA.
 Noted.
-Not applicable thus far for MCWAP Phase 1. • Designs needed for all river crossings and wetland delineation to be undertaken.
-Process for watercourse crossings discussed in Section 6.7.2 and typical drawings contained in Appendix G. Wetland delineation undertaken as part of the Wetlands and Watercourse Crossings Survey for MCWAP Phase 1, conducted by Enviross (2010) (contained in Appendix H2). • Department of Agriculture needs to comment on the Scoping and EIA Reports on the potential impact to crop production and food security Draft reports provided to Department of Agriculture.
+Not applicable thus far for MCWAP Phase 1.
+Designs needed for all river crossings and wetland delineation to be undertaken.
+Process for watercourse crossings discussed in Section 6.7.2 and typical drawings contained in Appendix G. Wetland delineation undertaken as part of the Wetlands and Watercourse Crossings Survey for MCWAP Phase 1, conducted by Enviross (2010) (contained in Appendix H2).
+Department of Agriculture needs to comment on the Scoping and EIA Reports on the potential impact to crop production and food security Draft reports provided to Department of Agriculture.
 Impact on crop production and food security addressed in Economic Study.
-LEDET Correspondence (08 January 2010): • Potential disturbance of the aquifer or contamination of groundwater during construction stage.
-Protection of groundwater during construction stage addressed in EMP.
+Limpopo Correspondence (07 December 2009): Department of Agriculture Specialist Geo-hydrological Study required.
+Groundwater will not be a major/alternative source for MCWAP.
+It is however an important local source that needs to be utilised optimally.
+The deep water boreholes can be utilised conjunctively with the surface water in a well-managed process DWA and the WRC study found that there was limited interaction between the shallow alluvium close to the Mokolo River and the deep water geological formations along the Eenzaamheid fault.